31 Alarming High Blood Pressure Statistics & Facts for 2022

 31. Myth: high blood pressure can’t be prevented.

-Facts about hypertension suggest that the chronic medical condition can be prevented in time by implementing some crucial steps.
+Facts about hypertension suggest that chronic medical condition can be prevented in time by implementing some crucial steps.
 These include keeping your weight at a healthy level, incorporating more whole foods full of nutrients into the diet, eliminating calorie-dense junk food that’s high in sugar and salt, limiting sodium intake, limiting alcohol consumption, working out daily, and quitting smoking.

 High blood pressure is one of the most prevalent both in the US and worldwide, according to high blood pressure statistics.
 The high prevalence of hypertension presents a public health challenge that can be addressed with a healthier lifestyle, weight management, frequent physical activity, and the restriction of sodium, alcohol, and smoking altogether.